cleophass/model_compression/README.md

 # **Model Compression**

-Model compression refers to techniques used to reduce the size and computational requirements of machine learning models—particularly large language models (LLMs)—without significantly sacrificing performance.
+Model compression refers to techniques used to reduce the size and computational requirements of machine learning models—particularly large language models (LLMs) - without significantly sacrificing performance.

 ## 🔧 5 Main Techniques to Compress or Optimize LLMs